xxsc0529/pyseekdb/demo/rag/README.md

 # Building RAG with seekdb

-This tutorial will guide you through importing Markdown documents into seekdb, building a vector search knowledge base, and launching a RAG interface via Streamlit.
+This tutorial will guide you through importing Markdown documents into seekdb, building a hybrid search knowledge base, and launching a RAG interface via Streamlit.

 ## Prerequisites